BeCracked/Clustify/README.md

 ## Usage

-NOTE: If you did not build the Clustify app substitute `Clustify` with `poetry run python src/clustify/run.py` in the following commands.
+NOTE: If you did not build the Clustify app substitute `clustify` with `poetry run python src/clustify/run.py` in the following commands.

-On the first run you need to execute `Clustify --refresh_cache --user <username>` to cache the metadata and audio features of your playlists.
+On the first run you need to execute `clustify --refresh_cache --user <username>` to cache the metadata and audio features of your playlists.
 Ensure the environment variables for Spotipy are set correctly.
 This includes the `SPOTIPY_CLIENT_ID`, `SPOTIPY_CLIENT_SECRET` and `SPOTIPY_REDIRECT_URI` variables (see [spotipy docs](https://spotipy.readthedocs.io/en/2.22.0/?highlight=URI#authorization-code-flow)).
 `SPOTIPY_REDIRECT_URI` should be set to `http://localhost:8080/` for the app-user authentication.
 A browser window will open and you need to copy the url you are redirected to into the terminal.

-Then you can run the `song_distance` routine with `Clustify song_distance` to get a list of the most similar playlist for the currently playing song.
+Then you can run the `song_distance` routine with `clustify song_distance` to get a list of the most similar playlist for the currently playing song.

 An example output would be:
 ```